UWB-ACM/DiscordBot_Java/README.md

     To see more detail about a task, run gradle help --task <task>

-**Note** if an error occurs, make sure to add Gradle's file path to the 'PATH' variable in your system's environment.
+**Note** if an error occurs, make sure to add Gradle's file path to the `PATH` variable in your system's environment.
 If that still doesn't fix the problem, then verify that you installed Gradle correctly.

 Once Gradle is set up, it's time to get a local copy of the repository to your system.